 Credit: Saitama JAPAN

-One of the three major Tanabata festivals in the Kanto region is a major summer event in Sayama.
+One of the three major Tanabata festivals in the Kanto region, it is a major summer event in Sayama.
 As well as the colourful Tanabata decorations by local shops and citizens, the ‘Noryo Fireworks Festival’ is also a must-see.
-The large fireworks and Tanabata decorations that bloom in the night sky create a beautiful summer evening.
-(The Noryo Fireworks Festival will be cancelled in 2022.)
+The large fireworks and Tanabata decorations that bloom in the night sky create a beautiful summer evening, much like scenes from Japanese anime.

 Tanabata Ogawa-cho Festival